Living with attention deficit hyperactivity disorder (ADHD) can be difficult, as the symptoms can make everyday activities more of a challenge.

 Make sure they're not doing anything too strenuous or exciting near to bedtime.

 Keep an eye on what your child eats.
-If your child is hyperactive after eating certain foods, which may contain additives or caffeine, keep a diary of these and discuss them with your GP.
+If your child is hyperactive after eating certain foods, which may contain additives or caffeine, keep a diary of these and discuss them with a GP.

 Stick to a routine.
 Make sure your child goes to bed at the same time each night and gets up at the same time in the morning.